Dick Motta: Dallas Mavericks (1980–1987)

 Motta was the first head coach of the Dallas Mavericks, hired by the team on July 16, 1980.
-His first team went 15–67, dead last in the league.
+His first team went 15–67, last in the league.
 They did not lose as many games again until 1992 when they lost 60 games.
 Motta's Mavericks gradually rose up in prominence, rising in finishes in the Midwest Division from 6th in the first season to 4th by the third year.
 His fourth season (1983-84) was the start of something big for the team, as they went 43-39 while qualifying for the playoffs for the first time.
 They defeated the Seattle SuperSonics in the First Round to advance to the Semifinals, where they lost to the Los Angeles Lakers in five games.
 The following year, the Mavs went to the playoffs once again after a 44–38 season, although they lost to the Portland Trail Blazers in the First Round.
 They went to the Semifinals the following year after another 44-38 year and defeating the Utah Jazz in the First Round, although it ended with another loss to the Lakers.
 The next season was Motta's last, and it was his best with the team as they went 55-27 and finished 2nd in the Western Conference, winning their first Midwest Division title (the Mavericks did not win a division title again for twenty seasons).
 However, they lost to the SuperSonics in the First Round in four games.
-Motta resigned on May 20.
+During the end of the season, the New York Knicks and Los Angeles Clippers inquired about his services.
+After talking to team owner Don Carter (but not GM Norm Sonju), Motta decided to hold a news conference announcing his resignation on May 20.

 Sacramento Kings (1990–91)

 On January 4, 1990, Motta was hired by the Sacramento Kings in the middle of the season, replacing Jerry Reynolds, who had led the team to a 7–21 record.
 Motta coached the Kings to a 16–38 record, finishing with a 23–59.
 The next season, the Kings went 25-57 while finishing dead last in the Pacific Division.
-After a 7–18 start, Motta was fired on Christmas Eve in 1991.
+After a 7–18 start, Motta told a radio station on December 24, 1991 of his plans to resign at the end of the year.
+He was fired that same day by the team.

 During his tenure as coach, the Kings went 8–76 in road games, including 43 straight losses on the road.

 Dallas Mavericks (1994–1996)

+In the midst of the 1993-94 season, Don Carter brought Motta in as an unpaid consultant.
 On May 17, 1994, Dallas hired Motta back as coach of the team, replacing Quinn Buckner, who went 13–69.
 Motta led the team to a 23-game improvement with a 36–46 record.
 His second and final season was less successful as they went 26–56.
 He was reassigned from his head coach role on May 1, 1996.